 The hotel is located in the picturesque village of Ollantaytambo, 100 meters from the archaeological center of town.
 Rooms have comfortable beds, private bathroom, and Wi-Fi.

 As you explore Machu Picchu, you will stay at Marco Wasi which has Wi-Fi, clean & comfortable rooms and very friendly staff.
 This hotel has a great view of Aguas Calientes and is a short walk to restaurants and markets.

 While in Cusco you will relax at the Hotel Cahuide.
 This hotel boasts welcoming rooms with cable TV and Wi-Fi.
 The hotel is within walking distance to the vibrant city center.

-You’ll relax and relive the amazing experience of kayaking Lake Titicaca at the Casona Plaza Puno.
+You’ll relax after the amazing experience of kayaking Lake Titicaca at the Casona Plaza Puno.
 All rooms have a safe, Wi-Fi and TV.

 Casona Plaza Hotel Arequipa features a rustic décor and a great central location (just 3 blocks from the main square).
 Rooms feature free WiFi.